izalac/ssh-script-dashboard/docs/environment.md

 * **OIDC_CLIENT_ID** - the id of your OIDC client
 * **OIDC_CLIENT_SECRET** - secret value of your OIDC client; client authentication/confidential access must be set up, this is the only OIDC client configuration that will work

+More steps are needed for OIDC setup - see the relevant section in the [security document](security.md).

 ## Logging